All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Because tirzepatide is most effective as a long-term treatment, managing costs over months and years matters.
 Here are practical strategies:

-• Optimize your dose: Not everyone needs 15 mg.
+• Improve your dose: Not everyone needs 15 mg.
 If you achieve excellent results at 10 mg, staying at that dose saves money and reduces side effects.
 Your physician can help determine the minimum effective dose for you.

 • Use an HSA or FSA: If you have a Health Savings Account or Flexible Spending Account through your employer, prescription weight loss medications are typically eligible expenses.
 This lets you pay with pre-tax dollars, effectively saving 20-30% depending on your tax bracket.